Inflatable SUP or a Hard shell SUP?

 Is a hard board always faster?

 Not always.
-A well-shaped touring inflatable can feel faster (and certainly easier) than a heavy, wide entry-level hard board.
-But once you compare like-for-like shapes, hard boards usually win on glide and efficiency — especially for surf and race designs.
+A well-shaped touring inflatable can feel faster, and certainly easier, than a heavy, wide entry-level hard board.
+But once you compare like-for-like shapes, hard boards usually win on glide and efficiency — especially for surf, race and performance touring designs.

 What if I’m mainly paddling on the coast?

 Both work.
 For coastal cruising in sensible conditions, a quality inflatable touring board is brilliant.
-If you’re regularly dealing with chop, side-wind, or you want maximum efficiency and “connected feel”, a hard touring board is a lovely upgrade.
+If you’re regularly dealing with chop, side wind, or you want maximum efficiency and a more connected feel, a hard touring board is a lovely upgrade.

 What’s the best option for families?

 Almost always an inflatable all-round board.
-It’s stable, forgiving, easy to store, and tough enough for the real world.
-If you want more distance later, move into a touring shape (still inflatable or hard depending on your setup).
+It’s stable, forgiving, easy to store and tough enough for the real world.
+If you want more distance later, move into a touring shape — still inflatable or hard depending on your storage, transport and paddling routine.

 Do I need a board bag for a hard SUP?

 If you’re transporting a hard board, a bag is one of the best “cheap insurance” upgrades you can make.
-It protects rails from knocks, and it helps prevent those annoying car-park dings.
+It protects rails from knocks and helps prevent those annoying car-park dings.

 Shop Composite Board Bags